Divergence Regulated Encoder Network for Joint Dimensionality Reduction and Classification: Introduction

 \section{Introduction}

-Recently, deep convolutional neural network (DCNN)-based approaches have shown remarkable performance on image classification tasks \cite{He2015ResNet, Szegedy2016InceptionNet, Huang2017DenseNets}.
+\IEEEPARstart{R}{ecently}, deep convolutional neural network (DCNN)-based approaches have shown remarkable performance on remote sensing tasks \cite{shi2022remote}.
 State-of-the-art image classification networks often contain thousands or even millions of parameters which need to be learned during training.
-While it has been argued in the literature that high-dimensionality (data, parameterization, model complexity) is more amenable for classification \cite{Anderson2014BlessingDimensionalityGaussianMixtures,Breiman2001StatisitcalModeling,Gorban2019BlessingofDimensionality,Huang2019UnderstandingGeneralization}, methods taking advantage of high-dimensionality are often inscrutable.
+While it has been argued in the literature that high-dimensionality (data, parameterization, model complexity) is more amenable for classification \cite{Gorban2019BlessingofDimensionality,Huang2019UnderstandingGeneralization}, methods taking advantage of high-dimensionality are often inscrutable.
 One approach for handling the nuances associated with high-dimensionality is simply to reduce the dimensionality of the data/model.